-The infamous male patient - the patient which every injector would love to treat but doesn’t always have access to!
-I personally find male faces to be anatomically less complex and have “less rules” attached to them.
-As a bonus, I find my male patients usually like to know the facts, the price, the time frame and whether I can deliver the result a.s.a.p with a “Thank-you very much!”
+The infamous male patient – the patient which every injector would love to treat but doesn’t always have access to!
+We often find male faces to be anatomically less complex and have fewer ‘rules’ attached to them.
+As a bonus, male patients usually like to know the facts, the price, the time frame and whether I can deliver the result asap with a “Thank-you very much!”

 Treating a male patient requires a thorough understanding of the specific aesthetic and anatomical differences that are associated with men.
 Men typically should have a square face shape; and lower, straighter, flatter eyebrows.
 Eyelid or eyebrow heaviness is considered acceptable and attractive – think Brad Pitt.
 Also, men should have sharp angles in their cheek and jawline (curves or roundness, particularly in the mid-cheek, is considered feminine and looks great on women, but strange on men).
 Men have a more dominant lower face, with a stronger, wider, and squarer chin; larger muscle bulk; and facial hair; with thicker and more sebaceous skin.

 Now envisage this same man in his 30s or 40s – his jaw has widened, the angles of his face are sharper, and his brows have lowered, with a few lines here and there: a masculine rugged man is born.

 Our opinion is that men look better with a few lines – and it’s best if they can move their face normally rather than appear frozen!
 In terms of treating each area, the dose required is usually larger, due to their bigger muscle bulk.
 In a frown, for example, the dose needs to be measured correctly to soften the angry appearance but not to lift the brow – which can make the brow appear feminine.
 In the forehead, you don’t need to worry about brow lowering like in a female, however being able to raise your eyebrows normally is exceptionally important.